HPAC/linnea/README.md

 ## Installation

 Linnea requires Python 3.6 and can be installed with `pip install git+git://github.com/henrik227/linnea.git`.
+(Depending on your setup, you may have to use `pip3` instead of `pip`.)
+To uninstall Linnea, use `pip uninstall linnea`.
+This also removes the commandline tool.

 ## Overview